-Advisors: Dr. Susan Lentz, (269) 927-8100 ext.
-5076, lentz@lakemichigancollege.edu
+Advisors: Dr. Susan Lentz, (269) 927-8624, lentz@lakemichigancollege.edu

 The following is a sample college transfer program.
 It is essential that you work with an academic advisor to develop an individualized program that meets the specific requirements of the college you plan to attend.